Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 Order Your Late-Night Dessert Stash

 Stop relying on luck and open hawker stalls for your supper desserts.
-Ah Ma Kitchen delivers handmade sweet potato balls and green bean soup -- made with real ingredients, no preservatives -- straight to your freezer.
+Ah Ma QQ Bowl delivers handmade sweet potato balls and green bean soup -- made with real ingredients, no preservatives -- straight to your freezer.
 Your next late-night craving is already covered.

 Browse our menu and stock up today.
 Your 11pm self will thank you.